 Everyone's breastfeeding experience is different.
 And there is no “one size fits all” guide, especially after having a cesarean section!
 But trying out different positions is essential to finding what's most comfortable for you and your baby and setting you up for breastfeeding success.
-Here are six IBCLC approved breastfeeding positions we recommend for c-section mamas!
+Here are six IBCLC approved breastfeeding positions we recommend for mamas who have had a cesarean section.

 An upright position to use while sitting with the baby off to the side where they are less likely to kick or rub against your incision.
 This one can only be used for a short period of time because your baby will physically outgrow it.